Submit Article

 How Did the Court Analyse the Issues?

-The court then addressed the apparent tension between proportionality and escalation.
-It acknowledged that in some cases, specific deterrence and escalation are treated as if they displace proportionality, particularly for habitual offenders.
-However, the High Court rejected that approach.
-It held that the principles are complementary rather than conflicting.
-The sentencing court’s task is to elicit the relevant principles in each case and balance them fairly, sensitive to the crime and the offender’s circumstances.
-This is consistent with earlier authority, including Public Prosecutor v Mohammad Al-Ansari bin Basri [2008] 1 SLR(R) 449, which the court cited for the proposition that sentencing involves a balancing of principles rather than a rigid hierarchy.
+The court then addressed the apparent tension between proportionality and other sentencing principles.
+The judgment acknowledged that in some cases, specific deterrence and escalation are treated as if they override proportionality, particularly when the offender is habitual.
+However, the High Court held that the principles are not in conflict.
+Rather, they are complementary.
+The sentencing court’s task is to elicit the relevant principles on the facts and then balance them fairly, “sensitive to the crime and the relevant circumstances.”
+This approach was supported by reference to Public Prosecutor v Mohammad Al-Ansari bin Basri [2008] 1 SLR(R) 449 at [61]–[62], which the High Court used to reinforce the balancing methodology.

 What Was the Outcome?